Intermittent Fasting Results: True Or False?

-We’ve all been there, lashing out because we’re cranky if we haven't eaten, so much so the term ‘hangry’ has made it into the Collins dictionary.
 Could you make hunger part of your daily routine?
 Could being hungry actually be good for you?
-Intermittent fasting is becoming increasingly popular in the fitness world, promising results of increased muscle, reduced body fat and enhanced energy.
-Is this just another fad diet or is this the ultimate way to build muscle, keep fit and stay lean in the process?
+Intermittent fasting is becoming increasingly popular in the fitness world, promising results of increased muscle, reduced body fat, and enhanced energy.
+Is this just another fad diet or is this the ultimate way to build muscle, keep fit, and stay lean in the process?

 Fasting Diets Through History

-Fasting isn’t new, in fact, throughout history, our ancestors have been fasting for thousands of years and it is a key part of many religions.
-From Cavemen forced to feast and famine, to hunger strikes in political protests and symbolic religious fasts said to cleanse the soul, fasting has always been a part of our existence.
-Throughout the ages fasting has been proven to affect our physical, mental and emotional needs.
+Fasting isn’t a new concept.
+In fact, throughout history, our ancestors have been fasting for thousands of years and it is a key part of many religions.
+From Cavemen forced to feast and famine, to hunger strikes in political protests, and symbolic religious fasts said to cleanse the soul, fasting has always been a part of our existence.
+Throughout the ages, fasting has been proven to affect our physical, mental and emotional needs.
 But what are the health implications and how could it affect our training?

 What is Intermittent Fasting?